How To Become A Freelance Web Designer with WordPress

 The gig economy isn’t slowing down anytime soon.
 In fact, according to a report by the Bureau of Labor Statistics, there are approximately 53 million Americans earning income from a side hustle or freelancing, making self-employment practically the norm.
 And if you’re looking to hop on this train while making some serious cash, then you might want to consider learning how to develop on WordPress.

 WordPress is a staple in the web design and development world as one of the most popular CMS platforms out.
 Almost everyone knows someone with a WordPress site, especially with how easy it is to buy a domain, a layout, and tweak things to your liking.
+Best web designers and agencies from the Ramotion blog handle this very well.
 And even if you’ve never written a lick of code, it’s incredibly easy to pick up.
 All you have to do is follow a few simple steps, and you too will be working on your own in no time.
 Here’s how:

 When it comes to learning development, WordPress, by far, is one of the greatest tools to use to get started.
 As noted by Tyton Media, approximately 27% of the internet is powered by WordPress, which is a pretty staggering figure when you think about the immense amount of websites worldwide.
 However, with how intuitive WordPress is as both a customizable template and excellent CMS, it’s easy to see why the platform has become so successful.